VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 I also recommend keeping your clocking interesting.
 It you just have your sequencer be driven by a constant clock it might not be as interesting as you like.
 You can always use a gate sequencer as a 'clock' source for your sequencer and have gates be triggered more rhythmically.

-If you want some random clocking, try using [Geodesics' Fate](https://library.vcvrack.com/Geodesics/Fate) (which is also amazing at adding randomness to note sequences), [Audible Instruments' Bernoulli Gate (Branches)](https://library.vcvrack.com/AudibleInstruments/Branches) or [Random Sampler (Marbles)](https://library.vcvrack.com/AudibleInstruments/Marbles), [Grayscale's Permutation](https://library.vcvrack.com/Grayscale/Permutation6),  or [SLM's Mux Freak](https://library.vcvrack.com/SLM/mux-freak).
+If you want some random clocking, try using [Geodesics' Fate](https://library.vcvrack.com/Geodesics/Fate) (which is also amazing at adding randomness to note sequences), [Audible Instruments' Bernoulli Gate (Branches)](https://library.vcvrack.com/AudibleInstruments/Branches) or [Random Sampler (Marbles)](https://library.vcvrack.com/AudibleInstruments/Marbles),or  [Grayscale's Permutation](https://library.vcvrack.com/Grayscale/Permutation6).
 Each has it's own method of adding madness to clocking.

-{{< attribution >}}or, if you're feeling really spicy, there's [Arias Salvatrice's Darius](https://library.vcvrack.com/AriaSalvatrice/Darius), which is basically a lot of Bernoulli Gates chained together{{< /attribution >}}
+{{< attribution >}}<s>or, if you're feeling really spicy, there's [Arias Salvatrice's Darius](https://library.vcvrack.com/AriaSalvatrice/Darius), which is basically a lot of Bernoulli Gates chained together</s> Not yet avaliable in V2 {{< /attribution >}}

 ## CV-MIDI doesn't work